NathanOtano/TableFlowy/README.md

 Hey all! :)
-I created a simple bookmarklet creating a table with sortable columns and filters on top of current view
+Here is a simple bookmarklet creating a table with sortable columns and filters on top of current view
 It lists only bullets including tags in the form of #property-value, using "-" as a divider between column name and the inline property

 It looks only to visible bullet (not collapsed, not hidden) so make sure to "expand all" before using it